diegoami/DA_ML_Capstone/README.md

 ## Evaluation Metrics

-To verify how well the model categorizes images in videos, as this is a problem of categorization with multiple and unbalanced labels, I will use the log loss as a metric for optimizing the model.
+To verify how well the model categorizes images in videos, as this is a problem of categorization with multiple and unbalanced labels, I will use the log loss as a metric for optimizing the model, or rather cross entropy which is used in case of multiple possible categories.
 This is because I am interested in a model which returns the probability of categories for each image.

 We are also interested in a good average F1 and especially on a good recall when identifying images categorized in a different way as “OTHER”.